Bleeding during late pregnancy (≥ 20 weeks gestation, but before birth) occurs in 3 to 4% of pregnancies.

-All women with bleeding during late pregnancy require transvaginal ultrasonography, done at the bedside if the patient is unstable.
+All women with bleeding during late pregnancy require ultrasonography, done at the bedside if the patient is unstable.
+Transvaginal ultrasonography should be considered if normal placentation has not been previously confirmed.
 A normal placenta and normal cord and vessel insertion exclude placenta previa and vasa previa.
 Although ultrasonography sometimes shows abruptio placentae, this test is not sufficiently reliable to distinguish abruptio placentae from uterine rupture.
 These diagnoses are made clinically, based on risk factors and examination findings (a tense uterus is more common in abruptio placentae; loss of tone is more common in rupture).
 Rupture is confirmed during laparotomy.

 In addition, CBC and type and screen (blood typing and screening for abnormal antibodies) should be done.
-If bleeding is severe, if moderate to severe abruptio placentae is suspected, or if maternal hypotension is present, several units of blood are cross-matched and tests for disseminated intravascular coagulation (PT/PTT, fibrinogen level, d-dimer level) are done.
+If bleeding is severe, if moderate to severe abruptio placentae is suspected, or if maternal hypotension is present, several units of blood are cross-matched and tests for disseminated intravascular coagulation Diagnosis Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
+During the process, increased platelet aggregation and coagulation... read more (prothrombin time/partial thromboplastin time [PT/PTT], fibrinogen level, d-dimer level) are done.

 A digital cervical examination is contraindicated in evaluation of bleeding during late pregnancy until placenta previa and vasa previa are excluded.

-In abruptio placentae, vaginal bleeding may be absent if blood is concealed between the placenta and uterine wall.
+In placental abruption, vaginal bleeding may be absent if blood is concealed between the placenta and uterine wall.

-Uterine rupture is suspected in women with a history of cesarean delivery or other uterine surgery.
+Suspect uterine rupture in women with a history of cesarean delivery or other uterine surgery.

 Vaginal bleeding may be mild despite maternal hypotension.